hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/project-setup.html.md

 ### `cdktf.json` Configuration File

-Installing CDK for Terraform with a pre-built template generates a basic `cdktf.json` file in your root directory that you can customize for your application.
-This config file is where you can define the [providers](/docs/cdktf/concepts/providers-and-resources.html) and [modules](/docs/cdktf/concepts/modules.html) that should be added to the project, and also supply custom configuration settings for the application.
+The `cdktf.json` configuration file is where you can define the [providers](/docs/cdktf/concepts/providers-and-resources.html) and [modules](/docs/cdktf/concepts/modules.html) that should be added to the project and supply custom configuration settings for the application.
 Refer to the [cdktf.json documentation](/docs/cdktf/create-and-deploy/configuration-file.html) for more detail.

 ### Application Context